 Boils can be any size and appear anywhere on the body, though they tend to develop in body regions that have hair, sweat a lot, and are subject to friction.

 A wide range of oral and topical antibiotics may help treat boils.
-A doctor will determine which medication is most likely to be effective for someone based on several factors, such as:
+A doctor will determine which medication is most likely to be effective for someone based on several factors,

 - the person’s age